KsanaKhomiak/conveyor_belt_object_masking/README.md

 ### Note:
-project in the process of the improvement and testing on various input data formats.
+Project in the process of the improvement and testing on various input data formats.

+Video footage were provided by Paweł Trybała, researcher at 3DOM, FBK.